 Did you decide to add a Goldendoodle to your family?
 Whether you pick a Standard, Miniature, or Medium Goldendoodle, these dogs will definitely bring you a lot of joy.
-As you are preparing for your Goldendoodle puppy, you might wonder: How long do Goldendoodles live?
+As you are preparing for your Goldendoodle puppy, you might wonder: What is the lifespan of a Goldendoodle?

-The short answer is that the average life expectancy for Goldendoodles is 10-15 years.
+The short answer is that the average Goldendoodle lifespan is 10-15 years.

 Information about your Goldendoodle’s expected lifespan can help owners plan how to best care for their furry companions during the time they’re together.
 In this article, we will look at what determines the length of your Goldendoodle’s lifespan, as well as how you can make sure your Goldendoodle lives as long as possible!